FAQs about The Retreat Family Program:

 My loved one doesn’t want to get help, so I don’t have anyone at The Retreat.
 Can I still attend?

-Participation in the Family Program is open to anyone concerned about a loved one’s chemical use.
-You do not need a connection to someone involved in any of the Retreat Programs to participate.
+Participation in the Family Program is open to anyone concerned about a loved one’s substance use.
+You do not need a connection to someone involved in any of our other Retreat Programs to participate.

 If my loved one is in the Residential Program at The Retreat, do I need to come while they are there?

 Although we feel that it’s extremely beneficial to attend the Family Program as soon as you are able, we know that it’s not always possible to come while your loved one is here in residence.
 The advantage to participating while they are here is you will have an opportunity to be better prepared for how to support your loved one and yourself when they return from our program.
 One family member will have up to 90 days to participate at no additional cost.

 Our residential program fee includes the fee for one participant to attend our Family Program.
 The fee for additional participants, or for those not affiliated with someone involved in Retreat programs, is $495 per person for our virtual program, and $595 for our residential program,

 Scholarship money is available for those who may need financial assistance in reducing their fee.
 Non-Residential Program participants’ family members receive a $245 discount from either program fee.

 I live near The Retreat.
 Do I have to stay overnight?